So you have a few tattoos… but what they mean to me is different than how they look to you

 Chris Coulson for being a kind-hearted, hard-working, and selfless friend.

 Lauren, for being my rock, my better half, and the most loving person I’ve ever met in my life.
-I can’t wait to spend the rest of my life with you and I couldn’t have imagined I would be marrying someone as amazing as you.
+I can’t wait to spend the rest of my life with you and I couldn’t have imagined I would find the perfect partner to go through life with.

 And last, but certainly not least YOU, for reading, listening, caring, and being a part of my life.